pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 The only requirement is that the elements of the stream implement `java.lang.Comparable` (that way, they are sorted in natural order).
 Otherwise, a `ClassCastException` may be thrown.

-If we want to sort using a different order, there's a version of this method that takes a `java.util.Comparator` (this version is not available for primitive stream like `IntStream`):
+If we want to sort using a different order, there's another version of this method that takes a `java.util.Comparator` (this version is not available for primitive stream like `IntStream`):
 ```java
 Stream<T> sorted(Comparator<? super T> comparator)
 ```